Web Hosting Plans

 We also provide two useful CGI scripts that are preinstalled for all our customers and require no additional setup:

 The first script can collect data from your Web page and mail it to you — it's (a more spam-proof version of) the standard FormMail script.
 You can use this for feedback forms, newsletter signups, and the like.

-The second useful script is a snazzy hit counter script that allows you to display the number of hits to your pages, like this:
+The second useful script is a snazzy hit counter script that allows you to display the number of hits to your pages.

 Script CPU time

 Our servers run scripts for many Web sites, so your scripts can't use the full resources of a server all the time.
 That's okay, though, because your Web site probably won't need to run scripts all the time (it will be idle between visitors).